julianchurchill/text-adventure/README.md

 Backlog
 =======

-- Are the boards updated for collecting the witch stuff?

 - Missing unit test for PlainTextItemDeserialiser.insertEncodedNewLines() for setUsedWithText()
 - Missing unit test for presenter.enable/disableViewUpdates()
 - [FEATURE] What's new dialog for first run of new version.